 San Antonio Workplace Injury Lawyer

 Have you been injured while at work or have you been diagnosed with a workplace related illness?
 If you have, you may be worrying about your job and how you are going to pay for medical treatment.
 You may be wondering whether you can obtain any sort of compensation from your employer.
 The good news is that you may be eligible for workers’ compensation if your employer has taken out this sort of insurance cover.
 If your employer has no workers’ comp. cover, you may still be able to obtain compensation through a personal injury claim.
-A San Antonio workplace injury lawyer at San Antonio’s Patino Law Office can provide professional advice and legal help whichever type of claim is most suited to your circumstances.
+A workplace injury attorney at the Injury Lawyer San Antonio can provide professional advice and legal help whichever type of claim is most suited to your circumstances.

 Workers’ compensation in Texas – are you covered?